 Social media is a natural landing spot for rapidly-evolving information, and in tropical cyclone world, perhaps nothing fits the bill more than aircraft reconnaissance data.
 Hurricane Hunters from NOAA and the U.S. Air Force regularly fly into Atlantic storms that threaten land, and occasionally for research purposes.
 Loaded with instrumentation onboard the aircraft, as well as "dropsondes" that collect meteorological data as they descend to the surface, recon provides extremely useful, high-resolution data that goes a long way in improving tropical cyclone analysis and forecasting.
 Thanks to a certain Joint Typhoon Warning Center scientist (and former labmate of mine), we've been able to see a great deal of this info in real time for several years now.

 RECENT OBSERVATIONS (WINDS AND PRESSURE): On Tropical Tidbits, 10-minutes of zoomed-in wind/pressure data are shown at a time.
 Another plot shows the accumulated wind speed/direction data and the minimum pressure estimated by the aircraft each time it passes through the center.
 As you would expect, stronger winds and lower pressure corresponds to a more intense storm.
 Though the only direct measurements of surface wind/pressure are taken by dropsondes (more on that later), the aircraft records wind data at the level it's flying at, typically around 700 mb or 3 km above the surface.
 In addition, with the flight-level pressure and altitude, the surface pressure can be estimated by "extrapolation" using a formula for how pressure varies with height in the atmosphere.
 Where these observations come most in handy is gathering details about the center of the storm.
 Has the pressure lowered since the last time the plane passed through?
 Are the winds in the eyewall stronger?
 Has the storm "wobbled" in a slightly different direction?
 All of these questions are important to forecasts and local impacts.
-Let's discuss how to find the center using Fred as an example, since recon is often how we found the closed circulations that get storms named!
+Let's discuss how to find the center using Fred (2021) as an example, since recon is often how we found the closed circulations that get storms named!
 Here, I'll focus on the winds, though I'll note that you will generally find a minimum in pressure near the same point.

 Winds are plotted in the form of wind barbs: the direction that the barb is pointed indicates the direction wind is flowing from, and the extensions on their right denote the wind speed.
 Given that winds flow counterclockwise around a tropical cyclone (in the Northern Hemisphere), we should thus see wind barbs oriented the way that I've shown in the crude schematic above.
 This is exactly how you can find the center of a developing storm!
 As the aircraft flies through, it should pick up a sharp shift in wind direction.
-For example, if it's flying from west to east, it should detect a north-->south wind on the west side, and a south--> north wind on the east side.
+For example, if it's flying from west to east, it should detect a north-->south wind on the west side, and a south-->north wind on the east side.
 If the shift is not distinct in all directions, and the winds around the low do not form a circle, then it fails to meet the "closed circulation" criteria necessary to be classified as a tropical cyclone.
 The waves we'll see moving through the Atlantic begin as troughs, where the winds may turn in a counterclockwise direction somewhat, but generally fail to produce the west--->east needs to close off completely.
 Some aircraft missions will descend close to the surface in an attempt to detect exactly this!
-This is why Fred took a while to be named despite Potential Tropical Cyclone advisories - that closed circulation didn't emerge near the surface until Tuesday evening.
+This is why Fred took a while to be named despite Potential Tropical Cyclone advisories - that closed circulation didn't emerge near the surface for quite a while.

 FLIGHT LEVEL PRESSURE/WIND TIME SERIES: About 2 hours worth of data appear on the same plot here, allowing us to see the details of flight-level winds and extrapolated pressure across multiple passes through the eye and eyewall.
 The center of most storms will appear as a quick drop in pressure and winds, surrounded by peaks in wind speed on either side as the aircraft passes from one side of the eyewall to the other.
 Flight-level winds are not always indicative of what's happening below, but in general, you can expect the surface winds to be slightly weaker than what you see on this plot.
 This part is simple enough, but let's dive into a couple of subtle details that can reveal important aspects of storm structure (examples below).